 The Highland Literary Salon was founded in October 2009 by a group of Highland writers who were keen to network with others in the area.
 Thanks to support from the Inverness Common Good Fund, the Glen Mhor Hotel, Scottish Book Trust and Moniack Mhor Writers Center, we are able to provide a casual, congenial place to network, discuss works with published authors, and showcase our own work.

 Our events feature authors, publishers, agents, and others in the publishing realm who come along to discuss their work and answer your questions.

-The only things which need to be booked ahead of time are our fantastic workshops, but you can book those online.
-Just have a look at the details of the salon in which your desired workshop is being held, and you'll be able to book from there.
+The only things which need to be booked ahead of time are our fantastic workshops.
+As the Highland Literary Salon is now a membership organisation, in order to benefit from the great deal which our workshops represent, you have to join to attend, but this can be done easily online.
+Just have a look at the details of the salon in which your desired workshop is being held, and you'll be able to book (and join as a member) from there.

 Below is the dedicated team of amazing people who give their time freely to keep the salon running on a day to day basis.
 This is your new committee from January 2015:

 Events Liaison Co-ordinator

 It's competition time again!
 This year's theme is "Independence" (interpret that in any way you please).
 Entries are invited in two categories: Short Story and Poetry.

 1st Prize in Short Story - £100; 2nd Prize £50 – to be judged by Cynthia Rogerson and Donald McKenzie.

 1st Prize in Poetry - £100; 2nd Prize £50 – to be judged by John Glenday and Mandy Haggith.

 An additional prize of a week’s course at Moniack Mhor will be given to the entry showing most promise.